Victoria Beckham Writes About The Importance Of Kindness As The Designer Reveals That She Was Bullied

-Spice Girl Victoria Beckham learned the value of kindness.
-The fashion designer wrote about the importance of the trait and shared how it is especially important during the current pandemic in an article for Vogue Australia.
+Spice Girl Victoria Beckham said she knows the value of kindness.
+In an article for Vogue Australia, the fashion designer wrote about the importance of the trait and shared how it is especially important during the current pandemic.

-The fashion designer holds the trait in high regard and tried her best to instill it in her kids, Brooklyn Beckham, 21, Romeo James Beckham, 17, Cruz Beckham, 15, and Harper Seven Beckham, 9.
+The fashion designer said she held the trait in high regard and tried her best to instill it in her kids, Brooklyn Beckham, 21; Romeo James Beckham, 17; Cruz Beckham, 15; and Harper Seven Beckham, 9.

-“With my children, I’ve always said the same thing: it doesn’t matter how smart you are, how you look or how you dress, what’s most important is that you are kind to other people.”
+“With my children, I’ve always said the same thing: it doesn’t matter how smart you are, how you look or how you dress, what’s most important is that you are kind to other people,” she explained.

 The chic fashion designer admitted that she was an “awkward teenager” when she was in school.
-The mother of four didn’t have a lot of friends.
-Now that she is older, Victoria realized that her younger years were tough and recognized that she was bullied.
-Having those experiences made Victoria acknowledge that she did not want others to have to deal with any sort of loneliness.
-The singer told her young daughter, Harper, that if she ever saw a little girl sitting alone to chat with her.
+The mother of four said she didn’t have a lot of friends.
+Now that she is older, Victoria wrote she realized her younger years were tough and she now recognized she was bullied.
+She stated having those experiences made her acknowledge that she did not want others to have to deal with any sort of loneliness.
+The singer said she told her young daughter, Harper, that if she ever saw a little girl sitting alone to chat with her.

-“I want everyone to know that no-one is on their own when Harper is around.”
+“I want everyone to know that no-one is on their own when Harper is around,” she continued.

-Victoria believes that now more than ever, kindness is needed.
-The current global pandemic has created a great deal of “uncertainty,” and has lead to lots of nervousness and fear.
-The Spice Girl wrote that the best thing that we can do is to help our children through these times.
+Victoria wrote that she believes now more than ever, kindness is needed.
+The current global pandemic has created a great deal of “uncertainty” and has led to a lot of nervousness and fear.
+The Spice Girl stated the best thing one can do is help the children through these times.

 “It’s our responsibility to protect and explain this crazy time to our children and to focus on being more patient, understanding and supportive of each other.”